Home > Business > Marketing communication > Personal branding: 4 steps to building it

 Isabelle Kocher de LeyritzHer personal brand remains that of an innovative leader committed to sustainable development.
 Her personal brand remains that of an innovative leader committed to sustainable development.

-Justine Hutteau is the co-founder of Respire, a company specialising in natural and sustainable hygiene products.
+Justine Hutteau is the co-founder of Respire, a natural and sustainable hygiene products company.
 She has taken full advantage of her image as a young sportswoman and her strong bond with her community to promote the launch of her brand.
 Her initial Ulule campaign is a textbook example of effective, well-mastered personal storytelling, just as entrepreneurs such as the founders of Michel & Augustin have done in the past.

 Breathe campaign, example of a personal branding strategy